Habsburg Spain: Philip II (1558–1598)

 Spain was not yet at peace, as the aggressive Henry II of France came to the throne in 1547 and renewed the conflict between the two countries four years later.
 Charles' successor, Philip II, aggressively conducted the war against France, crushing a French army at the Battle of St. Quentin in Picardy in 1557 and defeating Henry again at the Battle of Gravelines the following year.
 The Peace of Cateau-Cambrésis, signed in 1559, permanently recognized Spanish claims in Italy.
 In the celebrations that followed the treaty, Henry was killed by a stray splinter from a lance.
 France was stricken for the next forty years by civil war and unrest and was unable to effectively compete with Spain and the Habsburgs in the European power struggle.
 Freed from any serious French opposition, Spain saw the height of its might and territorial reach in the period 1559–1643.

 The Spanish Empire had grown substantially since the days of Ferdinand and Isabella.
 The Aztec and Inca empires were conquered during Charles' reign, from 1519 to 1521 and 1540 to 1558, respectively.
 Spanish settlements were established in the New World: Mexico City, the most important colonial city established in 1524 to be the primary center of administration in the New World; Florida, colonized in the 1560s; Buenos Aires, established in 1536; and New Granada (modern Colombia, Ecuador, Panama and Venezuela), colonized in the 1530s.
 The Spanish Empire abroad became the source of Spanish wealth and power in Europe.
 But as precious metal shipments rapidly expanded late in the century it contributed to the general inflation that was affecting the whole of Europe.
 Instead of fueling the Spanish economy, American silver made the country increasingly dependent on foreign sources of raw materials and manufactured goods.
 In 1557, Spain was forced, for the first of many times, to declare a sovereign default, requiring it to partially repudiate its debt through consolidation and conversion.

+Turkish attack on the post of the Castilian knights during the Great Siege of Malta on 21 August 1565.
+Don García de Toledo played a decisive role as the commander of the Spanish relief forces.